Clare Boothe Luce: Marriage to Henry Luce

 The marriage between Clare and Henry was difficult.
 Henry was by any standard extremely successful, but his physical awkwardness, lack of humor, and newsman's discomfort with any conversation that was not strictly factual put him in awe of his beautiful wife's social poise, wit, and fertile imagination.
 Clare's years as managing editor of Vanity Fair left her with an avid interest in journalism (she suggested the idea of Life magazine to her husband before it was developed internally).
 Henry himself was generous in encouraging her to write for Life, but the question of how much coverage she should be accorded in Time, as she grew more famous, was always a careful balancing act for Henry since he did not want to be accused of nepotism.

 It has been reported that their marriage was sexually "open".
-Clare Luce's lovers included Ambassador Joseph P. Kennedy, Randolph Churchill, General Lucian Truscott, General Charles Willoughby, and Roald Dahl.
+Clare Luce's lovers included Ambassador Joseph P. Kennedy, CIA Director Allen Dulles, Randolph Churchill, General Lucian Truscott, General Charles Willoughby, and Roald Dahl.

 Joseph P. Kennedy was the father of several United States politicians.
 Clare Luce at times provided advice to the campaigns of John F. Kennedy, who became the 35th U.S. president.